 The Shell Issue 5

-The Local Council wesbite: A mish-mash of matters or a force for civic engagement?
+The Local Council website: A mish-mash of matters or a force for civic engagement?

 We live in an age when WikiLeaks and computer analyst whistleblower, Edward Snowden, have revealed how some national governments hide information from their constituents and carry out covert public surveillance on a grand scale.